8 July 2000; Silver Creek, Minnesota; 0600 hrs

 When SG-1 was off the mission roster but was one of the teams on duty through the weekend, SG-6 sent word to the SGC to request backup.
 Daniel waited from the control room as Jack led Sam and Teal'c to help, wishing irrationally that the emergency involved translating something so he didn't have to stay behind.

 SG-1 and -6 both returned an hour later, though, with only a few scratches between them.
 Daniel always had trouble getting used to the way time seemed to rush past in the thick of a battle and seemed to slow when he was left behind.
-The general gave him an understanding look when he voiced it aloud.
+The general gave him an understanding look when he voiced the thought aloud.

 They settled later around Teal'c's room, reading or writing reports while telling stories about what each of them had missed in those few odd months when they'd been more or less apart.
-Apparently, SG-1 had managed to chase off Heru-ur's army on some planet and convinced the people there that the Goa'uld weren't gods, which was usually something accomplished only with great difficulty.
+Apparently, SG-1 had managed to chase off Heru-ur's army on some planet named Juna and convinced the people there that the Goa'uld weren't gods, which was usually something accomplished only with great difficulty.
 And then there was Urgo.

 "...so they opened our heads with a giant can-opener," Jack was saying, "and scooped him out with a big scoopy-thing..."